FrankHassanabad/suricata-sample-data/README.md

 inline intrusion prevention [IPS](https://en.wikipedia.org/wiki/Intrusion_detection_system), network security monitoring (NSM) and offline pcap processing.

-This repository contains sample eve log data sets created by Suricata from existing [pcap](https://en.wikipedia.org/wiki/Pcap) files as well as instructions on how to create them yourself.
+This repository contains sample `eve.json` log files created by Suricata from existing [pcap](https://en.wikipedia.org/wiki/Pcap) files as well as instructions on how to create them yourself.
 This is useful if you want to see what _alerts only_ data sets look like or play with the rules yourself and re-create your